Undergraduate education

-Undergraduate education is education conducted after secondary education and before postgraduate education, usually in a college or university.
+Undergraduate education is education conducted after secondary education and before postgraduate education.
 It typically includes all postsecondary programs up to the level of a bachelor's degree.
-For example, in the United States, a student pursuing an associate or bachelor's degree is known as an undergraduate student while a student who has already obtained a bachelor's degree and is pursuing a higher degree (masters, doctorate) is a graduate student.
+For example, in the United States, a student pursuing an associate or bachelor's degree is known as an undergraduate student while a student who is pursuing a higher degree (masters, doctorate) is a graduate student.
 Upon completion of courses and other requirements of an undergraduate program, the student would earn the corresponding degree.
 In some other educational systems, undergraduate education is postsecondary education up to and including the level of a master's degree; this is the case for some science courses in Britain and some medicine courses in Europe.